 Your credit card may come with the ability to make a transaction called a cash advance.
-You might consider using it when you want to get cash from your credit card, but know that its one of the most expensive credit card transactions.
+You might consider using it when you want to get cash from your credit card.
+Know however that its one of the most expensive credit card transactions.
 We take a look in more detail at a common question: what is a cash advance?

-Don’t confuse a credit card advance with a payday cash advance loan that you can get from a payday loan lender.
-The payday cash advance doesn’t require a credit check and must be repaid directly to the payday lender, usually by your next payday.
+Don’t confuse these advances with a payday cash advance loan that you can get from a payday loan lender.
+The payday advance doesn’t require a credit check.
+You must repay it directly to the payday lender, usually by your next payday.

-Cash advances come with a cash advance fee and typically have higher interest rates than the interest rate for purchases.
-The cash advance fee can be charged as a percentage of the cash advance or a flat rate.
+Cash advances come with a fee and typically have higher interest rates than the interest rate for purchases.
+The advance fee can be charged as a percentage of the advance figure or a flat rate.
 For example, your credit card issuer may charge a fee of 5% of the advance or £10, whichever is greater.
 Check your credit card terms to confirm the exact fee you will pay for cash advances.

 In addition to the cash advance fee, you will also be charged an ATM fee when you use an ATM for a credit card cash advance.